Let’s Talk A Moment About Your Libido

 Why maca?
 Well, maca is a wonderful addition to your life if you’re looking for a superfood that, in addition to being antioxidant-rich and nutrient-dense, offers hormone and libido-supporting benefits.
 Below is some of what maca offers.

-- Maca can help balance hormones, which makes eating these truffles a gift to yourself and your hard-working hormones.
+This makes eating these truffles a gift to yourself and your hard-working hormones.
 Maca is considered an ‘adaptogen’ and I love adaptogens as much as I love chocolate.
 Adaptogens help your body adapt to stress and stabilize where needed.
 So instead of dosing your body with something to cover up or chemically correct an imbalance, they help your body function optimally with the tools it already has, especially during stressful times.
 Maca may also be particularly useful in balancing estrogen, making it helpful for managing conditions like estrogen dominance or PCOS.

-- Maca may also be an aphrodiasic, which makes eating these truffles ALSO a gift to your sex drive.
+And THAT makes eating these truffles ALSO a gift to your sex drive.
 Some studies have shown maca to have a positive effect on libido and sexual function (for both women AND men).

-- Maca is naturally gluten-free, as in its unprocessed form it is a South American tuber.
+Maca, the original whole-food, is a South American tuber.
 This makes it appropriate for anyone who needs to follow a gluten-free diet, or who has otherwise eliminated gluten from their diet.

-- Quick side note for digestion: look for a gelatinized maca for easier digestion.
+Look for a gelatinized maca for easier digestion.
 Some people find they have trouble digesting maca, but purchasing it as a gelatinized powder can help alleviate any digestive issues.

 And separately, because it bears repeating, dark chocolate also has benefits for libido: it’s also rich in antioxidants, magnesium, and iron, which all help counter the effects of stress and fatigue – two major libido killers.
 Coconut milk is also rich in healthy saturated fat, an important building block in hormones.